DanWahlin/AngularCLI-ASPNET-Core-CustomersService/README.md

 5. Run `npm install`

 6. Run `ng build --watch` to start the Angular build process and watch for changes.
-The build process will add the output to the project's `wwwroot` folder.

 7. Open a new command window in the root of the project and run the following commands: